tarun-tfa/andy-schram/wp-content/themes/andy-schram/readme.txt

 == Copyright ==

-Twenty Twenty-Four WordPress Theme, (C) 2023 WordPress.org Twenty Twenty-Four is distributed under the terms of the GNU GPL.
+Andy Schram WordPress Theme, (C) 2023 WordPress.org Andy Schram is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by